kchua88/data-science-S2023/challenges/c01-titanic-assignment.md

 **Observations**:

-- Variables in the data set are Class, Crew, Sex, Age, Survived, and n.
+- Variables in the data set are Class, Sex, Age, Survived, and n.

 ### **q2** Skim the [Wikipedia article](https://en.wikipedia.org/wiki/RMS_Titanic) on the RMS Titanic, and look for a total count of souls aboard.
 Compare against the total computed below.
 Are there any differences?
 Are those differences large or small?
 What might account for those differences?